openprivacy/fennet/_posts/2008-12-19-web-analytics-and-privacy.md

 layout: blog
 title: Web Analytics and Privacy
 date: 2008-12-19 00:00:00.000000000 -05:00
+teaser: Data mining systems like <a href="http://www.google.com/analytics/">Google Analytics</a> that collect and analyze vast amounts of user data raise privacy concerns that need to be carefully considered when building community and social networking sites.
+As societal interactions rely on trust or reputation, it's important that this trust can be accumulated and even measured in a safe and secure way.
 categories:
-- blog
+- privacy
-permalink: "/blog/2008/12/19/web-analytics-and-privacy/"
-excerpt: Data mining systems like <a href="http://www.google.com/analytics/">Google Analytics</a> that collect and analyze vast amounts of user data raise privacy concerns that need to be carefully considered when building community and social networking sites.
-As societal interactions rely on trust or reputation, it's important that this trust can be accumulated and even measured in a safe and secure way.
 ---
 Data mining systems like <a href="http://www.google.com/analytics/">Google Analytics</a> that collect and analyze vast amounts of user data raise privacy concerns that need to be carefully considered when building community and social networking sites.
 As societal interactions rely on trust or reputation, it's important that this trust can be accumulated and even measured in a safe and secure way.
 While a user's personally identifiable information should never fall into the hands of third parties, the operators of the site want to be able to target users or groups of users for special offers, enhanced services, etc. and this is the purpose of web analytics software.
 Nick Arnett recently blogged on <a href="http://www.nickarnett.net/2008/12/19/privacy-and-third-party-analytics/">Privacy and third-party analytics</a>.
 He concludes:

 <blockquote>